jalexisg/SET08103/labs/lab02/README.md

 2. Create commit.
 3. Push to GitHub.

-Check with Travis CI and ensure that not only is the project building but that it successfully runs in Docker.
+Check with GitHub Actions and ensure that not only is the project building but that it successfully runs in Docker.
 You will need to open some of the code folds to verify.

 ### Merging Feature